The Importance of Our Identity as Citizens of Heaven: Moses, Aliens, and Strangers

 Sometimes even people with hard hearts toward God will have moments in which they seem to believe, or seem to repent, but there is no heart change.
 They desire to be delivered from their dire circumstances, but nothing more.
 It isn’t really a true change of heart, and it doesn’t last.

-Moses insisted that the people be allowed to leave the land and go into the wilderness.
-“Pharaoh said, “I will let you go to offer sacrifices to the Lord your God in the wilderness, but you must not go very far.
-Now pray for me.”
+Moses insisted that the people be allowed to leave the land and go into the wilderness, but “Pharaoh said, ‘I will let you go to offer sacrifices to the Lord your God in the wilderness, but you must not go very far.
+Now pray for me.”’
 (Ex.
 8:28)

-We make deals with God.
-We bargain for relief from the pain or difficulty that brings us finally to God, but we don’t mean it.
-We are “forced” to the point of praying to God as a last resort, but we don’t come willingly, and our hearts have not changed.
+People often make deals with God.
+People bargain for relief from the pain or difficulty that brings them finally to God as a last resort, but they turn to God out of desperation, and they don’t really mean to keep their part of the bargain.
+When people are “forced” to the point of praying to God as a last resort, they may not come willingly, and their hearts many not be changed if relief is all they want.

 This was the case with Pharaoh: